To See or Not to See – That is the Question

 Back in 1978 I did my initial yoga teacher training at the Sivananda Ashram in the Bahamas.
 Swami Vishnudevananda and his disciples worked diligently to train us in the science of yoga philosophy as well as the skills of being a teacher of asana.
 Every day we practiced the Sivananda sequence, memorizing how to lead someone in the surya namaskar (sun salutation) without doing it with them, observing if a student’s shoulders were up by their ears in bhujangasana (cobra), and if toes and knees were aligned with the hip in janu sirsasana (head to knee pose).
 I worked hard to sharpen my observation skills and develop the ability to assist a student in finding relaxation within the alignment of a pose.

 When I left the ashram I ventured out to attend classes with other teachers from other lineages.
 One day the teacher was doing the class along with the students.
 She was a full participant in the class.
 I thought to myself, “Why didn’t I think of that?
 All this time I have been watching my students do the asanas when I could have been doing the yoga with them and getting in my personal practice at the same time!”
-I decided to give this time-saving practice a try!watching as lying down
+I decided to give this time-saving practice a try!

 Fortunately, it wasn’t long before I picked up a Yoga magazine and read an article on this very topic – yoga teachers were becoming too busy to find time to do their own personal practice.
 Their solution was to participate alongside their students and do the class with them.
 The concern of course, is who then is watching the students?
 Who is seeing to their proper alignment and responding to their progress?
 Who is noticing if they are able to follow the verbal cues correctly?
 Who is noticing facial expressions to see if someone is injured or in pain?
 This is the job of the yoga teacher.